Changes to complaints handling

 We published our decision on proposals to modify passenger and station licences to mandate membership of the Alternative Dispute Resolution (ADR) scheme to ensure that consumers are given long-term certainty of the ability to obtain a free and binding means of independent redress.
-We are now publishing the statutory licence modification notice to mandate membership.
-Responses from licence holders are due by 26 March 2019.
+We have also published the statutory licence modification notice to mandate membership.
+Responses from licence holders were due by 26 March 2019.

 Annex A: Statutory Notice PDF, 276 Kb